spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 :Data model: `~jwst.datamodels.AmiLgFitModel`
 :File suffix: _amilg.fits

-The _amilg.fits output file contains the cropped and (by default) cleaned data, model, and residuals (data - model) as well as the parameters of the best-fit LG model.
+The _amilg.fits output file contains the cropped and cleaned data, model, and residuals (data - model) as well as the parameters of the best-fit LG model.
 It contains the following extensions:

 1) ``CTRD``: a 3D image of the centered, cropped data